Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Large-scale Real Outdoor Dataset

 \subsection{Dataset Overview}

+Table~\ref{tab:datasets} shows the key specifications of our dataset and comparison with existing datasets.
 The proposed dehazing dataset contains a total of 10000 images, of which 8000 images are for training set and the rest 2000 images belong to the test set.
 The hazy images are rendered on 2000 high-quality clean images, extracted from a series of High-Definition (HD) 3D movies.
-In order to diversify the background scenes, we extract around 100 key frame-pairs from each of totally 22 movies and render 5 hazy images on each clean background frame with various haze densities.
-For the training set, each sample contains four items including the rendered hazy image $\mathbf{I}$, the transmission map $\mathbf{T}$, the atmospheric light value $\mathbf{A}$ and the corresponding clean background image $\mathbf{C}$.
-In the following sections, we will explain clean image selection, image depth generation, and hazy image rendering process in detail.
+In order to diversify the background scenes, we extract more than 100 key stereo frame pairs from each of the 22 movies, resulting more than 2400 different background scenes.
+After our pre-process pipeline, we kept final 2000 high-quality background scenes.
+For each background scene, we render 5 hazy images on each clean background frame with various haze densities.
+For the training set, each sample contains four items including the rendered hazy image $\mathbf{I}$, the transmission map $\mathbf{T}$, the atmospheric light value $\mathbf{A}$ and the corresponding clean background image $\mathbf{J}$.